mikaturunen/ng-onload/README.md

 Q. iframe location does not work!
 It's undefined!

 A. It does.
-It has been fixed and it explicitly takes advante of `named properties` and that's some dark magic right there.
+It has been fixed and it explicitly takes advantage of `named properties` and that's some dark magic right there.
 Look at the `test/index.test.html` to see it in action.